alisonailea/grunt-ractive-parse/README.md

 A string value that is used to identify the syntax of the parsed templates file.
 Options are 'javascript' || 'extjs'

+#### options.ignore
+Type: `String`
+Default value: ''

+A string value path that is used to identify folder names to skip when creating the ExtJS class name.

 ### Usage Examples

 #### Default Options